Aladfar - η Lyrae (eta Lyrae)

 Aladfar visual magnitude is 4.39.
-Because of its moderate brightness, Aladfar should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, Aladfar should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of Aladfar

 Aladfar is situated north of the celestial equator, as such, it is more easily visible from the northern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of Aladfar are provided in the following table:

 The simplified sky map below shows the position of Aladfar in the sky:

 Aladfar - η Lyrae (eta Lyrae) is circumpolar and transits at 08:19 UTC (altitude: 77.7°)

 Distance of Aladfar from the Sun and relative movement

 Aladfar is distant 1,041.53 light years from the Sun and it is moving towards the Sun at the speed of 8 kilometers per second.

 Aladfar belongs to spectral class B2 and has a luminosity class of IV corresponding to a sub-giant star.